rejackson73/remarks/Nomad/nomad_concepts_arch.md

 We're talking about Evaluation, not Evolution.
 Here the evaluation Broker, residing on the leader node, manages the queue of pending evaluations.
 Priority is determined based on Job definition, and the Broker ensures that somebody picks up the evaluation for processing.
 Once the evaluation is picked up by a Scheduler, the planning begins!

 ---
-Name:  Scheduler Function
+Name:  Scheduling Workers
 # Scheduler Operations

-All Servers run Scheduling Functions
+All Servers run Scheduling Workers
 * One Scheduler per CPU core by default
 * Four Default Schedulers Available
     * Service Scheduler optimized for long-lived services